csconfederation/stats-importer/README.md

 `cargo run -- --directory /path/to/demo/directory`

+Note: CSC-Stats will need to have read access to this directory

 use `--season` and `--tier` flags when importing demos that do not have data in CSC-Core.

 ### Other Info